-AWEA’s Legislative Committee was created by, and reports directly to, the AWEA Board of Directors.
-The committee focuses on energy and tax issues important to the industry that are before the federal and state legislatures and regulatory agencies.
-The committee seeks to grow demand for wind power through stable, long-term energy and tax policies.
+AWEA’s Policy Committee was created by, and reports directly to, the AWEA Board of Directors.
+The committee focuses on federal and state legislative and regulatory issues that are important to the wind industry.

-Involvement in AWEA’s Legislative Committee will put you in a position to influence policies that can impact your company’s profitability and to learn about developments that can help you grow your business.
+Involvement in AWEA’s Policy Committee will put you in a position to influence policies that can impact your company’s profitability and to learn about developments that can help you grow your business.
+Join today.

-For information on how to get involved, email Amna Khan.
+For information on how to get involved, email Wade Barton.